projectinnovatenewark/csx2/workshops/workshop_3/learning_the_io_devices.md

 A tactile button can be used to give inputs to your Raspberry Pi by clicking the button while a program is running.
 This clasifies the tactile button as an **input** device.
 We will first code the button in Python, and then connect physically connect it to the Pi.

 1. In button.py, we are first going to import the Button class fomr the "gpiozero" library and the pause function from the "signal" package.
-To do this, we will enter the following code at the top of button.py:
+To do this, we will enter the following code at the top of button.py:<br>
 `from gpiozero import Button ` <br>
 `from signal import pause`

 2. Next, we can create an instance of the button class by using the number of the GPIO pin used when setting up our tactile button.
-We are using the **GIPIO4** pin, so we will specify that in the code and set it equal to the variable “button” as so:
+We are using the **GIPIO4** pin, so we will specify that in the code and set it equal to the variable `button” as so:<br>
 `button = Button(4)`
 > Specifying "4" is how Python knows which pin we will be using.

-3. Next we are going to define 3 methods for our button: “buttonPressed()”, “buttonHeld()”, and “buttonReleased()”.
+3. Next we are going to define 3 methods for our button: `buttonPressed()”, “buttonHeld()”, and “buttonReleased()”.
 When these methods are used, each will print a statement regarding the action described in their name.
 Use the following in your file:
 > Methods are simply functions that are specific to a certain class.
 The above methods would not be able to be used with any other class or data type.

         def buttonPressed():